gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

 However, if you need to pick up a ball like in Velocity Vortex, the bigger the intake gives you better chances of grabbing the balls.
 Keep this in mind when designing drive pods - try to keep them as thin as possible without sacrificing rigidity and strength to maximize space for other mechanisms and wiring.

 Connecting your two plates together is really simple.
 Some standoffs or churro extrusion from AndyMark is a relatively easy way to connect them together with a few bolts.
 Just make a few 1/4 in. holes in your sketch where you want the churro tube to be.
 Decide how long the churro needs to be.
 Remember to leave enough space between the plates for your wheels, pulleys, sprockets, and spacers.
-You don’t need to go overkill on how many standoffs you need in between your plates; however, put them in strategic places where support is needed.
+You don't need to go overkill on how many standoffs you need in between your plates; however, put them in strategic places where support is needed.

 Shown below is a drive pod, which is one half of the drivetrain, including the shafts, bearings, wheels, motors, belts, etc. In short, the drive pod has everything that will be built in real life.
 This particular one is the left side, but to make the right side create an offset plane, select the mirror tool, then hit mirror.

 .. image:: images/cad-tutorial/drivetrain-in-an-hour/drive-pod.jpg
    :alt: Left side drivetrain pod

-After mirroring the drive pod to make your opposite side, connect those two halves together and you’re done with the drivetrain.
+After mirroring the drive pod to make your opposite side, connect those two halves together and you're done with the drivetrain.
 Below is a rendering of the complete drivetrain in CAD.

 .. image:: images/cad-tutorial/drivetrain-in-an-hour/dt-render.png
    :alt: Left side drivetrain pod